 - The Red-Faced Kid (“I want it, and I want it now!”) rules your life, you will stay broke!

 - We buy things we don’t need with money we don’t have in order to impress people we don’t like.

-- We don’t ask “How much?” to pay with cash/Debit card and instead asks, “How much down, and how much a month?”
+- We don’t ask “How much?” to pay with cash/Debit card and instead ask, “How much down, and how much a month?”

-- Vast majority of college seniors have credit-card debt before they even have a job!
+- The vast majority of college seniors have credit card debt before they even have a job!

 Way Head Thoughts!

 - Larry Burkett said debt is not the problem; it is the symptom.

 - The borrower truly is a slave to the lender.

 - Your income is your greatest wealth-building tool, not debt.

 - Most people concentrate on the urgent in our culture.
 We worry about our health and focus on our money only after they’re gone.